hanschacko/worldcup/README.md

 ```

-Decision Tree Classifier:<br>
+Decision Tree Classifier:
-Classification Accuracy on training set: 74.12%<br>
+Classification Accuracy on training set: 74.12%
-Classification Accuracy on testing set: 72.69%<br>
+Classification Accuracy on testing set: 72.69%

 # Part 3: Ensemble Models

 ## Ensemble Learners

-The optimal combination of features from parts 1 and 2 (may include FIFA rank, Elo score, or both) will be used to train a variety of classification models (Random Forest, xgboost, LDA, QDA, KNN, etc.).
-The probabilistic results for each match (win, tie, loss) will be blended with the results of a Poisson Distribution model that uses the complete player ranking data scraped from sofifa.com for the FIFA 2018 video game to predict the group stages of the 2018 FIFA World Cup.
-The knockout stages of the world cup will be simulated 1000 times to determine the probability of each team winning the tournament.
-Matches that result in a tie during the knockout stages will take into account the average penalty rating of the top 5 penalty shooters for each time from the sofifa.com data set to break the tie.
-The final result will be the probability of each of the 32 teams that qualified for the 2018 World Cup to win the tournament.
+The training features from part 2 will be used to train a variety of classification models (Random Forest, LDA, QDA, KNN).
+The results for each match will be blended to create an ensemble meta-classifier and see if we can improve the test set results from the single decision tree classifer.

 ## RandomForestClassifier